 The wording ‘age appropriate’ in the new guidance has a connotation of morality which can give schools a loophole to gate keep education about sexual pleasure.
 Lis Halgarten, the head of policy and public affairs at Brook, a young people’s sexual health charity, suggests that ‘timely’ would be better language to use.
 As in, we should learn about sex before we’re having it and learn about before periods before we’re having them.
 The average age for girls starting periods is getting younger so it’s important that this is taught at primary school level, even if that feels early for parents to be thinking about their little girl growing up.

 We need to remember that information is neutral not harmful, there’s nothing scandalous about being taught.
 Studies have shown that people who lose their virginity later on have a much better first experience and this is because by your late teens and early twenties you’ve finally taught yourself what a teacher could have just taught you in Year 9.
 And it’s important for parents to remember, just because their child is learning about sex doesn’t mean they’re having it.
-I personally was addicted to Hannah Witton’s Youtube channel (a great place for sex education) at the age of 14, but I didn’t have sex until I was 18 (and when I did it was great!
-No scary loss of virginity for me – because I was educated).
+I personally was addicted to Hannah Witton’s Youtube channel (a great place for sex education) at the age of 14, but I didn’t have sex until I was much older.

 It’s important that we as adults stop being in denial about what children already know and what at the end of the day is just childhood curiosity.
 Parents need to know that children are googling because they’re curious – not because they’ve depraved or corrupted.
 Comprehensive education is the only way to avoid children stumbling upon things their parents don’t want them to find, and the only way to avoid potentially incredibly harmful ignorance in the future.